 Cinnamon Star Cookie Recipe – German Zimtsterne Recipe

-Zimt Sterne ingredients are simple, almonds, egg whites, powdered sugar, cinnamon and lemon zest, so as long as you are using the right powdered sugar, this cookie is GLUTEN FREE…. perfect for those who want a cookie, but can’t handle wheat flour.
-As usual I’ve included loads of step-by-step photos to help guide you through the process.
+Zimt Sterne’s ingredients are simple: almonds, egg whites, powdered sugar, cinnamon, and lemon zest.
+As long as you use the right powdered sugar, this cookie is GLUTEN-FREE—perfect for those who want a cookie but can’t handle wheat flour.
+As usual, I’ve included loads of step-by-step photos to help guide you through the process.
 It’ll be easy.

 Cinnamon Star Cookie Recipe German Zimtsterne Recipe